 - is able to achieve it without assistance but takes significantly longer than would normally be expected.

 Where the level of Granny’s needs fluctuates, in determining whether her needs meet the eligibility criteria, the Local Authority must take into account Granny’s circumstances over such period as it considers necessary to establish accurately her level of need.

 The background to all of this is the parlous state of the public finances, with funding for Adult Social Services being cut.
 ADASS (The Association of Directors of Adult Social Services) commented in July 2014, “Adult social care services in England will soon be `unsustainable’ if current budgetary pressures continue, and significant measures are not taken to inject new money into local social care economies”.
+In 2018, the Local Government Association estimated that adult social care services faced a £1.5 billion funding gap by 2019/20, and £3.5 billion gap by 2024/25.
 It will come as no surprise, therefore, that there is pressure on the people conducting the needs assessments, some of which are outside agencies, to err on the side of declaring Granny’s needs as ineligible.
 It is as a direct result of pressure from ADASS that the care cap has been postponed.

 Public policy is for Granny to stay in her own home as long as is reasonably practicable, but this is a double-edged sword as this means the Local Authority can claim Granny is not failing any of the activities of daily living because the carers they send are providing the requisite assistance.
 These are the notorious 15-minute appointments two, three or four times a day, often fulfilled by a plethora of underpaid and overworked individuals.

 If you or someone you care for has a care issue, please do not hesitate to contact me for advice by completing the following form: